astronomer/astro-docs/cloud/stable/05_manage-astronomer/01_workspace-permissions.md

 #### Workspace Admin

-Workspace Admins are the highest-tiered role.
-Admins can:
+Workspace _Admins_ are the highest-tiered role.
+Admins:

-- Manage users and their permissions in a Workspace
+- Can manage users and their permissions in a Workspace
-- Perform CRUD (create, read, update, delete) operations on the Workspace
+- Can perform CRUD (create, read, update, delete) operations on the Workspace
-- Perform CRUD operations on any Airflow Deployment within that Workspace
+- Can perform CRUD operations on any Airflow Deployment within that Workspace

 #### Workspace Editor

-Behind Workspace _Admins_, an _Editor_:
+Below a Workspace _Admin_, an _Editor_:

 - Can access and make changes to the Workspace in the **Settings** tab
 - Can perform CRUD operations on any Service Account in the Workspace
 - Can create Airflow Deployments in the Workspace

-Editors _cannot_ manage other users in the Workspace and _cannot_ add, edit or remove Billing information.
+A Workspace _Editor_ cannot manage other users in the Workspace and _cannot_ add, edit or remove information in the **Billing** tab.

 #### Workpace Viewer

-Deployment _Viewers_ are limited to read-only mode. _Viewers_:
+A Deployment _Viewer_ is limited to read-only mode. _Viewers_:

 - Can list users in a Workspace
 - Can view all Airflow Deployments in the Workspace